SEL-Columbia/dropwizard-jobs/README.md

 6) jar cvf ../dropwizard-jobs.jar *

 Now, use this dropwizard_jobs_jar.
 It does not include the files that require signature files.
 It should work fine.

+# Thanks

+* The playframework 1.x for the idea of simple annotations at Job classes